Tantalum Diselenide Powder and Crystal

 |Melting point||> 1,300 °C|

-2H-TaSe2 is a metal (or semi-metal) with no band gap.
+Tantalum diselenide (TaSe2), with a crystal structure of hexagonal symmetry.
 The crystal structures of TaSe2 contain Ta in trigonal prismatic coordination within Se-Ta-Se layers.
 The weak interlayer van der Waals (vdW) bonding leads to various TaSe2 polytypes, which differ simply in the relative orientations of the layers and their stacking arrangements.

 Literature and Reviews

 - All-metallic electrically gated 2H-TaSe2 thin-film switches and logic circuits, J. Renteria et al., J. Appl.
 Phys., 115, 034305 (2014); doi: 10.1063/1.4862336.

 Phonon and thermal properties of exfoliated TaSe2 thin films, Z. Yan et al.,